 How the Missouri Plan Works Infographic

-This downloadable PowerPoint presentation was prepared for lawyers interested in speaking to the public about the Plan.
+Find online and downloadable speaker resources, including presentations, a brochure and video, prepared for lawyers interested in speaking to the public about the Plan.

 From the Report by the Commission on Judicial Independence